swannodette/swannodette.github.com/_posts/2015-07-29-clojurescript-17.md

 </div>

 On my 3.5ghz iMac this takes ~80ms under WebKit Nightly, ~130ms under Chrome Canary, and ~110ms under Firefox Nightly.
+These numbers range from only 1.5X to 3X slower than ClojureScript JVM performance.

-A big shoutout to Andrew McVeigh and Nicola Mometto for pushing the ClojureScript port of tools.reader through.
+A big shoutout to [Andrew McVeigh](https://github.com/andrewmcveigh) and [Nicola Mometto](https://github.com/Bronsa) for pushing the ClojureScript port of tools.reader through.

 Now let's consider the next step, analysis.

 ## Analysis

-After successfully reading a form that form is passed to the analyzer for analyze.
+After successfully reading a form that form is passed to the analyzer.
 This step produces an AST.
 ClojureScript's AST is composed entirely of simple immutable values.
 Similar to the strategy taken by many popular JavaScript parsers and compilers, a data oriented representation means the AST can be manipulated easily without an API of any kind.

 <div id="ana-cljs" class="eval-cljs">
     <div class="cols">